 Learn History by Walking the Streets

 The most budget-friendly option is to explore the city by following the Freedom Trail – a 2.5 mile long path marked by red line on the floor – that will take you through the most significant locations.
 Freedom Trail is one of those bucket list items if you are traveling around USA.
 Most of the stops along Freedom Trail are free of charge.

 But I find it more enjoyable to have a local person share the secrets of the city with me and point out the details I would otherwise miss.
 Boston by Foot is an educational nonprofit committed to promoting public awareness of Boston’s history and architecture.
 There are over 200 volunteer guides ready to show you the city as you have never seen it before.
 They have regular tours around different neighborhoods of Boston: North End, Beacon Hill, Back Bay and many more.
-The tours are approximately 90 minutes and are free of charge (tip the guide as much as you like).
+The tours are approximately 90 minutes and cost as low as $13.

 The Freedom Trail – check the Freedom Trail website for map and tips